codyzu/codyzu.github.io/hapi/hapi.md

 Note:

 * **order matters!**
-* body-parser _must be before_ cookie parser: undocumented dependencies (and order) between middlewares!
+* body-parser _must be before_ cookie parser (or passport): undocumented dependencies (and order) between middlewares!
-* TODO?
-Is this still true? parser reads body objects into memory before parsing _no limit on size_ (out of memory!)
+* ~~parser reads body objects into memory before parsing _no limit on size_ (out of memory!)~~ Not true with express 4
+* node by default uses streams for http connection, express makes it difficult to not parse *all the time*
 * dirty, changes to node ~> broken?
 * mixes http and business logic (hard to decouple)
+  * "no clean seperation between business logic and framework"

 ![express-middlewares](images/express-middleware.png)